ppy/osu-wiki/wiki/BBCode/en.md

 ### History

 - There is a colour bug on in the current osu!web forums, if you use the colour `transparent`, it will make the text transparent.
-  - This bug was however, resolved in the new design.
+  - This bug was however, resolved in the new website design.